Frequently Asked Questions

 What is the school's approach to involving current families in their child's education?

-We have a clear home school agreement, but we also run open house session for parents to see the learning in actions.
+We have a clear home school agreement, but we also run open house session for parents to see the learning in action.
+Have a look at our calendar to see when the next event is taking place.
+Also have a look at our blog to see information about past events.
 Throughout the year we also hold reading sessions and other fun opportunities to share in your child’s learning.

 How often are extracurricular activities held?